-Directors, Supervisors, Managers and the Human Resource Department are required to report to, at a minimum, the Ethics Office any suspected violation of a law, rule, regulation or the Code reported to them.
-The Audit Committee has the responsibility to investigate and address allegations of material violations.
+Directors, Supervisors, Managers, and the Human Resource Department are required to report to the Audit Committee and Ethics Officer any suspected violation of any law, rule, regulation, or the Code that was reported to them.
+The Audit Committee has specific responsibility to investigate and address the allegation.

 Compliance and Risk Professionals are also subject to heightened compliance and conduct requirements.
 They are expected to lead by example for the Company.
-They should be vigilant of their professional integrity and strike the right balance between accessibility and impartiality.
+They should be vigilant of their professional integrity and strike the right balance of being accessible while cultivating a sense of objectivity and impartiality.
 They should also have courage to question and address unethical practice at all levels.

 Financial Professionals of the Company are subject to heightened compliance requirements as defined in the Code of Ethics for Financial Professionals as required by Section 406 of the Sarbanes-Oxley Act of 2002 (see Addendum for Code of Ethics for Financial Professionals).
-The Company strongly encourages and expects prompt disclosure of improper activities, accounting irregularities or other suspected improper actions.
+The Company strongly encourages and expects prompt disclosure of improper activities, accounting irregularities, or other suspected improper actions.

-Where to Report and Go for Help?
+Where to Report and Go For Help?